-Use of Assets & Cultural Designer
+Use of assets

-The City Council own, manage and are a landlord to a wide range of assets across the City.
-This includes parks and open space, cultural venues, community centres and the wider public realm that are used for Cultural activity including permanent and temporary public art comissions.
-Our wider services have a direct impact on how the City functions and facilitates a cultural programme from maintenance, licensing, parking and space management.

-We will look to ensure that how we consider these services will positively contribute to a vibrant night-time economy, a coordinated range of events, imaginative use of meanwhile space to encourage innovation, the development of public arts commissions, the development of creative workspace and the use of space in neighbourhoods.
-The Council will continue to support the accessibility of these sites for community groups and commercial promoters.
+- The City Council own, manage and are a landlord to a wide range of assets across the City.
+This includes parks and open space, cultural venues, community centres and the wider public realm that are used for cultural activity including permanent and temporary public art commissions.
+Our wider services have a direct impact on how the City functions and facilitates a cultural programme from maintenance, licensing, parking, space management, health and safety and compliance. - We will look to ensure that how we provide these services will positively contribute to a vibrant night-time economy, a coordinated range of events, imaginative use of meanwhile space to encourage innovation, the development of public arts commissions, the development of creative workspace and the use of space in neighbourhoods.
+The Council will continue to support the accessibility of these sites for community groups and commercial promoters. - The Council will play an integral part in an effective place-making agenda that will seek to include cultural considerations in the master planning of new growth areas, redevelopment sites in the City, and the development of Civic 'hubs/quarters' in the City Centre around the Guildhall, and also in the southern part of the City.
+Culture-led (re)developments are often successful, encouraging further commercial and residential development.

-Audit of Infrastructure
+Audit of infrastructure

 The City Council will produce a Cultural Infrastructure Strategy in partnership with South Cambridgeshire District Council.
-The Infrastructure Strategy will enable the City to have a coordinated and long-term plan for cultural infrastructure, both to allow for better placemaking, but to enable the wider economy to consider Culture as an integral part of planning and design that increases the long-term success of new developments.
-It will also clarify that a key criteria for the inclusion of cultural infrastructure within new development, is that it is initiated early in the planning process.
+The Infrastructure Strategy will enable the City to have a coordinated and long-term plan for cultural infrastructure, both to allow for better placemaking, but to enable the wider economy to consider culture as an integral part of planning and design that increases the long-term success of new developments.